 • Promising to settle all debt for a specific percentage.
 Debt settlement companies cannot guarantee the amount of money or percentage of debt that could be saved by using their services.
 They also can’t guarantee how long the process will take.

-• Claiming there is a “new government program” that they are assisting with.
+• Claiming there is a “new government program” that they are assisting with

-• Guaranteeing to eliminate debt entirely.
+• Guaranteeing to eliminate debt entirely

-• Explicitly giving instructions to stop communications with creditors, and not explaining the serious financial consequences of doing so.
+• Explicitly giving instructions to stop communications with creditors, and not explaining the serious financial consequences of doing so

-• Saying they can stop all debt collection calls or lawsuits.
+• Saying they can stop all debt collection calls or lawsuits

-• Starting enrollment without any review of an individual’s financial situation.
+• Starting enrollment without any review of an individual’s financial situation

-The FTC advises people should avoid any sort of organization, whether they are offering credit counseling, debt settlement, or any other financial service, that fails to explain the risks associated with their programs, makes grandiose promises, and asks for any money upfront.
+The FTC advises people to avoid any sort of organization, whether they are offering credit counseling, debt settlement, or any other financial service, that fails to explain the risks associated with their programs, makes grandiose promises, and asks for any money upfront.

 Debt Settlement Alternatives